 Our Chicago consumer law attorneys are ready to help

 If you have been harmed, you have recourse.
 If it is the best strategy for your case, Horwitz, Horwitz & Associates has extensive experience representing clients in complex class action lawsuits.

-Our Chicago consumer harassment attorneys have fought cases against major corporations.
-Some of the major corporations include America Online, General Motors, K-Mart Corporation, Canon and Sunbeam.
+Our Chicago personal injury attorneys have fought cases against major corporations.
+Some of the major corporations include America Online, General Motors, K-Mart Corporation, Canon, and Sunbeam.
 We have the knowledge and experience necessary to help you.
 Call now.